25 Famous Painters Who Shaped the Art World As We Know it

 Clare has numerous theories as to why older generations prefer Renaissance artists.
 She believes we honor Renaissance artists for their technical mastery and attention to detail, making them particularly appealing to older generations who may have a greater appreciation for the skill required to create such impressive works.

 This theory is consistent with survey results.
-Respondents who rated themselves as knowledgeable about art were more likely to choose Da Vinci as the most famous painter.
-He was the only choice for the 1% of participants who rated their art knowledge as a 10, on a scale from 0-to 10.
+Respondents who rated themselves as knowledgeable about art were likelier to choose Da Vinci as the most famous painter.
+He was the only choice for the 1% of participants who rated their art knowledge as a 10 on a scale from 0 to 10.

 Frequently Asked Questions (FAQs) About Famous Painters